-Well that happens a lot in the stamp community as well . . . where you have an idea or there's a certain way that you want to produce an exhibit . . . there's always someone who's willing to give you unfiltered or filtered feedback.
-And honestly, that's one of the great things about having a stamp community; being able to converse with one another and sort of understand different ways that we want to display our materials and share them with others.
+And that happens a lot in the stamp community as well . . . where you have an idea or there's a certain way that you want to produce an exhibit . . . there's always someone who's willing to give you unfiltered feedback.
+And honestly, that's one of the great things about having a stamp community; being able to connect with one another and share stamps with others.

 That sounds great.
 I mean I've heard you say this a couple times through the interview . . . about innovation . . . and having ideas and being able to bring them to people who will take them and either look at them right there or challenge it.
 I feel like you've learned that from your mentor and you're talking about it at the APS and how you're doing it right now.
 So being a very creative spirit is important to you.

 What would you say to someone considering joining YPLF?

 Well honestly, if you love stamps or you love the post office and postal history, it’s the best thing you can do.
 Like I said, I had no idea of what a stamp show even was before I joined the YPLF.
 And to go to that first show in Richmond and see everything happening on the floor, everyone sharing their collections with you at the YPLF booth . . .you get to discover what the stamp collecting world is and what you can contribute to it.
 YPLF fellows meet amazing people who want to share everything about the postal world and stamp world with them.
 And you’ll also make some lifelong friends along the way.
 So to someone considering joining YPLF, I say go ahead, do it!
 There’s no reason not to.